paulmsmith/nhsuk.service-manual.prototype-kit.docs/README.md

 #### NHS prototype kit

 ‘NHS’ is in caps and ‘prototype kit’ in lower case (except where it is shown next to the NHS logo when it is capitalised as ‘NHS Prototype kit’).
 Write out in full the first time it is used on a page, then call ’the kit’.
-Do not use ‘prototype kit’ if you can.
+Try to avoid ‘prototype kit’.

 #### terminal

 Lower case.
-Only use for Mac and Linux instructions.
 Usually it will be ‘the terminal’.

 #### Visual Studio Code